Platinumt3chnology/visual-recognition./object-detection.md

 ## How to use Custom Object Detection
 {: #object-detection-sequence}

+To work in a graphical interface with Custom Object Detection, use [{{site.data.keyword.DSX}}](https://dataplatform.ibm.com/registration/stepone?target=watson_vision_combined&context=wdp&apps=watson_studio&cm_sp=WatsonPlatform-WatsonPlatform-_-OnPageNavCTA-IBMWatson_VisualRecognition-_-docs){: external} and follow the [docs](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/visual-rec-obj-detect-create-model.html){: external}.
+{: tip}

-To use {{site.data.keyword.visualrecognitionshort}} Custom Object Detection, you follow this sequence of steps to set up a custom object detection model:
+To use {{site.data.keyword.visualrecognitionshort}} Custom Object Detection APIs, follow this sequence of steps to set up a custom object detection model:

 1. Create a collection: A collection is a container for your images and training data.
 See [Create a collection](https://{DomainName}/apidocs/visual-recognition/visual-recognition-v4#create-a-collection){: external} in the v4 API reference.
 1. Add your images to the collection.
 You can add single images by URL or by file, or you can upload a `.zip` file of images.
 See [Add images](https://{DomainName}/apidocs/visual-recognition/visual-recognition-v4#add-images){: external} in the v4 API reference.